 Planning effective meetings, seminars, fundraisers, social events, and more

-Organized and detail-oriented event planner with more than eight years of experience in planning and executing meetings and events.
+An organized and detail-oriented event planner with more than eight years of experience in planning and executing meetings and events.
 Expert in selecting and transforming venues to accommodate clients’ needs and building strong relationships with quality vendors.

 PROFESSIONAL EVENTS, Boston, Mass.